-Page length is a subject for debate when it comes to the resume.
+Page length of is a subject for debate when it comes to the resume.
 Should you fill up the whole page?
-When are multiple pages okay?
+When are multiple pages okay for a resume?
 How many pages is too many?

 First, ask yourself if that experience or skill is relevant to your current job goal.

-Next, consider whether or not you have stronger experience.
+Next, you want to consider whether or not you have stronger experience.

 For example, if you have three relevant experiences, but one is significantly less important or less valuable than the other two, you may want to either tone it down or find a way to differentiate the experiences.

-Finally, think about how recent that experience or skill is.
+Finally, you want to think about how recent that experience or skill is.

 These guidelines should assist you in determining what belongs on the resume and what is simply excess information.
 Remember that not everyone s experience will apply to these guidelines, but it can be a good start!

 More Free Career Advice Here